 - Dizziness, low blood pressure, a fast heartbeat

 If you have any signs of a severe reaction:

-- Call the doctor or get to a doctor right away.
+- Call 911 or get to a hospital right away.

 - Describe when you had the vaccine and what occurred.

 - Have a health care professional report the reaction.